-An introductory course of thirty lectures on the fundamental principles of the subject dealing with the Anatomy, Embryology, Physiology and Pathology of the Pelvic Organs.
+1. An introductory course of thirty lectures on the fundamental principles of the subject dealing with the Anatomy, Embryology, Physiology and Pathology of the Pelvic Organs.
+The Medical School.
+Three times a week-Spring Term.

-2. Clinical instruction during the year in the Royal Victoria Montreal Maternity Pavilion, including the conduct of labor and the puerperium in case room and wards, together with ante-natal care in the out-patient department.

-- Special courses in obstetrical palpation and on the manikin daily throughout the session with the aid of models, diagrams and lantern slides.
-Autumn, Winter and Spring Terms. - 4.
-Clinical conference once weekly in the theatre throughout the year for the entire class, where living cases are presented illustrating the more important obstetrical conditions.
+- Clinical instruction during the year in the Royal Victoria Montreal Maternity Pavilion, including the conduct of labor and the puerperium in case room and wards, together with ante-natal care in the out-patient department.
+Autumn, Winter and Spring Terms. - 3.
+Special courses in obstetrical palpation and on the manikin daily throughout the session with the aid of models, diagrams and lantern Autumn, Winter and Spring Terms. slides. - Clinical conference once weekly in the theatre throughout the year for the entire class, where living cases are presented illustrating the more important obstetrical conditions.